utahrobotics/utah-lunabotics-2026/README.md

 # Lunabot

-*This repo is in the early stages of a rewrite migrating to the copper framework from last years code base: github.com/utahrobotics/lunadev-2025*
+*This repo is in the earlyish stages of a rewrite migrating to the copper framework from last years code base: github.com/utahrobotics/lunadev-2025*

 ## Architecture Overview
 <img width="4238" height="1064" alt="graphviz(2)" src="https://github.com/user-attachments/assets/1fed9b5c-01c8-4025-a19f-879566554475" />